thosgood/this-weeks-finds/markdown/201-250/week207.md

 > that information is not lost.

-The mysterious part is why the geometries near the classical solution where there\'s a black hole don\'t contribute at all to information loss, even though they do contribute to other important things, like the Hawking radiation.
-Here I\'d need to see an actual calculation.
-Hawking gives a nice hand-wavy topological argument, but that\'s not enough for me.
+The mysterious part is why the geometries near the classical solution where there's a black hole don't contribute at all to information loss, even though they do contribute to other important things, like the Hawking radiation.
+Here I'd need to see an actual calculation.
+Hawking gives a nice hand-wavy topological argument, but that's not enough for me.

-Since this issue is long enough already and I want to get it out soon, I won\'t talk about other things that happened at this conference - nor will I talk about the conference on n-categories earlier this summer!
-I just want to say a few elementary things about the topology lurking in Hawking\'s talk\... since some mathematicians may enjoy it.
+Since this issue is long enough already and I want to get it out soon, I won't talk about other things that happened at this conference - nor will I talk about the conference on $n$-categories earlier this summer!
+I just want to say a few elementary things about the topology lurking in Hawking's talk... since some mathematicians may enjoy it.

 As he points out, the answers to a bunch of questions diverge unless we put our black hole in a box of finite size.
-A convenient way to do this is to introduce a small negative cosmological constant, which changes our default picture of spacetime from Minkowski spacetime, which is topologically R^4^, to anti-deSitter spacetime, which is topologically R x D^3^ after we add the \"boundary at infinity\".
-Here R is time and the 3-disk D^3^ is space.
+A convenient way to do this is to introduce a small negative cosmological constant, which changes our default picture of spacetime from Minkowski spacetime, which is topologically R^4, to anti-deSitter spacetime, which is topologically R x D^3 after we add the "boundary at infinity".
+Here R is time and the 3-disk D^3 is space.
 This is a Lorentzian manifold with boundary, but when we do Wick rotation we get a Riemannian manifold with boundary having the same topology.

 However, when we are doing Euclidean path integrals at nonzero temperature, we should replace the time line R here by a circle whose radius is the reciprocal of that temperature.
 (Take my word for it!)
-So now our Riemannian manifold with boundary is S^1^ x D^3^.
+So now our Riemannian manifold with boundary is S^1 x D^3.
 This is what Hawking uses to handle the geometries without a black hole.
-The boundary of this manifold is S^1^ x S^2^.
-But there\'s another obvious manifold with this boundary, namely D^2^ x S2.
+The boundary of this manifold is S^1 x S^2.
+But there's another obvious manifold with this boundary, namely D^2 x S2.
 And this corresponds to the geometries with a black hole!
 This is cute because we see it all the time in surgery theory.
-In fact I commented on Hawking\'s use of this idea a long time ago, in \"[week67](week67.html)\".
+In fact I commented on Hawking's use of this idea a long time ago, in ["Week 67"](#week67).

-In his talk, Hawking points out that S^1^ x D^3^ has a nontrivial 3-cycle in it if we use relative cohomology and work relative to the boundary S^1^ x S^2^.
-But, D^2^ x S^2^ does not.
-When spacetime is n-dimensional, conservation laws usually come from integrating closed (n-1)-forms over cycles that correspond to \"space\", so we get interesting conservation laws when there are nontrivial (n-1)-cycles.
+In his talk, Hawking points out that S^1 x D^3 has a nontrivial 3-cycle in it if we use relative cohomology and work relative to the boundary S^1 x S^2.
+But, D^2 x S^2 does not.
+When spacetime is n-dimensional, conservation laws usually come from integrating closed (n-1)-forms over cycles that correspond to "space", so we get interesting conservation laws when there are nontrivial $(n-1)$-cycles.
-Here Hawking is using this to argue for conservation of information when there\'s no black hole - namely for S^1^ x D^3^ - but not when there is, namely for D^2^ x S^2^.
+Here Hawking is using this to argue for conservation of information when there's no black hole - namely for S^1 x D^3 - but not when there is, namely for D^2 x S^2.

-All this is fine and dandy; the hard part is to see why the case when there *is* a black hole doesn\'t screw things up!
-This is where his allusions to \"exponentially decaying correlation functions come in\" - and this is where I\'d like to see more details.
-I guess a good place to start is Maldacena\'s papers on the black hole in 3d spacetime - the so-called Banados-Teitelboim-Zanelli or \"BTZ\" black hole.
+All this is fine and dandy; the hard part is to see why the case when there *is* a black hole doesn't screw things up!
+This is where his allusions to "exponentially decaying correlation functions come in" - and this is where I'd like to see more details.
+I guess a good place to start is Maldacena's papers on the black hole in 3d spacetime - the so-called Banados-Teitelboim-Zanelli or "BTZ" black hole.
 This is a baby version of the problem, one dimension down from the real thing, where everything should get much simpler.
 For a bunch about the BTZ black hole, try: